port-labs/port-docs/docs/setup-your-port/setup-catalog/entities.md

 }
 ```

-Once we click the `Create` button, we will see our newly created entity in the Packages' table:
+Once we click the `Create` button, we will see our newly created entity in the `Packages` table:

 ![Packages' page with the new package](../../../static/img/setup-your-port/self-service-portal/entities/PackageFirstListing.png)